Clef Club: Performance at Carnegie Hall

 The Clef Club orchestra performed in 1912–1915 on the stage of Carnegie Hall in New York City.
 This concert stands as a crowning achievement for both the orchestra as well as Europe, while also being one of the most difficult challenges for this all African-American band.
 The initial proposal came from critic and journalist Lester Walton as he stated that the Clef Club Orchestra is "well qualified to give a symphony concert at Carnegie Hall or Mendelssohn Hall, and before a critical audience" within the New York Age, November 16, 1911.
 However, the idea of performing at Carnegie Hall started to manifest when David Mannes and James Reese Europe discussed a benefit concert for the Music Settlement School in Harlem.
 Mannes, a white American violinist, conductor, and community organizer, argued to Europe that having the Clef Club Orchestra perform at a venue like Carnegie Hall would advance the Harlem School by demonstrating that black musicians could hold a dignified concert.

 The concert itself included the 125 piece orchestra conducted by Europe, a large chorus of 150 voices specially trained by Will Marion Cook, as well as a smaller 40 piece choir conducted by organist Paul C. Bohlen.
-Additionally there were performances by baritone Harry T. Burleigh, pianist and composer J. Rosamond John, and the Versatile Entertainers' Quintet amongst others.
+Additionally there were performances by baritone Harry Burleigh, pianist and composer J. Rosamond Johnson, and the Versatile Entertainers' Quintet amongst others.
 Selections from the orchestra included: "Clef Club March", by Europe; "On Bended Knee", by Henry T. Burleigh; "Silhouettes, Dancing Shadows", and "Maori-Samoan Dance", by Tyers; "Benefactors' March", by Europe; "Tout a Vous", waltz, by Tyers; "West Virginia Dance", by Wm.
 H. Vodery; and "Deep River", by Samuel Coleridge-Taylor.

 This performance—the first of many—resulting in raising $5,000 for the Music Settlement School in Harlem simply because the performance was so well received.
 Even more conservative music critics and papers such as the Musical America chose to praise their work, while still managing to condescendingly praise their performers by for instance stating that their accomplishments were a result of "that spirit of exuberance and freedom of fancy that mark the natures of these natural-born musicians."